 Serving the Puget Sound for more than 120 years, Taylor Shellfish (the largest producer of Manila clams and geoducks in the United States) has farms from Hood Canal to Vancouver Island.
 They provide shellfish to restaurants all over the world, including several hot spots in Seattle.
 You can find Taylor Shellfish at The Walrus and The Carpenter, Elliott’s Oyster House, Ma’ono, and many more.

 Taylor Shellfish also serves up fresh shellfish at their spot on Capitol Hill, but that’s not how business originally started there.
-The company opened the Melrose Market location (1521 Melrose Ave.) to be their “premier “tidelands-to-table” retail experience,” offering farm raised shellfish and other local specialties for folks to take home.
+The company opened the Melrose Market location to be their “premier “tidelands-to-table” retail experience,” offering farm raised shellfish and other local specialties for folks to take home.
 But as they explain on their menu, “the temptation of fresh shucked oysters was too much for our customers to resist and too much fun for us to deny.”
-Within a year, Taylor Shellfish transformed into a restaurant (while still also serving the retail needs of their customers), and now they also have a new spot in Lower Queen Anne (124 Republican St.).
+Within a year, Taylor Shellfish transformed into a restaurant (while still also serving the retail needs of their customers), and now they also have a spots in Lower Queen Anne and Pioneer Square.

 Fresh really is the name of the game at Taylor Shellfish.
 The first thing you notice when you walk in is the large live holding tank loaded with shellfish in the middle of the room.
 They’re constantly pumping water over the oysters, clams, geoduck, and mussels inside.
 You also can’t miss the huge tanks slammed full of Dungeness crab along the wall.
 What you won’t find at Taylor Shellfish — seafood sitting on ice.
 Everything there is alive and kicking.